 In this attic apartment, we have combined the two original rooms with a separate service bedroom to recreate a real cocoon.

-Benefiting from three magnificent balconies, the 32m² enjoy a beautiful light.
+Benefiting from three magnificent balconies, the 32 sq. m enjoy a beautiful light.
 The whole thing has been redesigned around a vision of the 70s and its bright colors.

-Perrine bought a 26m² and Kyka renovated it in an artist's studio style, inspired by the colorful works of Henri Matisse and the mythical Villa Majorelle in Marrakech.
+Perrine bought a 26 sq. m and Maison Kyka renovated it in an artist's studio style, inspired by the colorful works of Henri Matisse and the mythical Villa Majorelle in Marrakech.
 In this compact space, every detail has been designed to maximize visual effect and functionality.
 The walls feature vibrant colors, with intense blues reminiscent of the famous “Yves Klein”, creating a unique and dynamic atmosphere.

 To separate the bedroom from the living room while maintaining the omnipresent luminosity, a sliding glass door was installed, allowing both rooms to take advantage of natural light while maintaining elegant and subtle privacy.